pimatic/pimatic-sispmctl/README.md

 Configuration
 -------------
-You can load the backend by editing your `config.json` to include:
+You can load the plugin by editing your `config.json` to include:

     {
        "plugin": "sispmctl"
     }

-in the `backend` section.
+in the `plugins` section.
 For all configuration options see [sispmctl-config-shema](sispmctl-config-shema.html)

-Actuators can be added bei adding them to the `actuators` section in the config file.
+Actuators can be added bei adding them to the `devices` section in the config file.
 Set the `class` attribute to `SispmctlSwitch`.
 For example:

     {